 The Grand Vizier knows that he must destroy them, must destroy them all,

-because they have seen through what he is, and they have seen through
+because they have seen through what he is, and through

 the shallow trappings of the golden age of fools.
 They know that there